ISISComputingGroup/ibex_developers_manual/Mercury-Heliox.md

 ### Settings

 The Mercury can be physically configured to use serial, ethernet or GPIB as it's transport layer.
-As ISIS, we use serial.
+At ISIS, we use serial.
 The serial settings can be changed on the physical device, but we typically use 57600 baud as this is usually an acceptable compromise of transmission speed against line length restrictions.
 If there is a very long connection from the moxa to the heliox unit, and there is noise on the line, it may be useful to reduce the baud rate to see if this helps.

 ### Command set